IDOT seeking proposals for Safe Routes to School projects

-The Illinois Department of Transportation announced it is seeking proposals for projects that will help children walk and bike to school.
+The Illinois Department of Transportation is seeking proposals for projects to help children walk and bike to school.

-It is called the Safe Routes to School program and aims to support projects that improve safety and reduce traffic in areas around elementary and middle schools.
+The Safe Routes to School program aims to support projects that improve safety and reduce traffic around elementary and middle schools.

-“It is an 80/20 match, so it 80% federal dollars but there does have to be a 20% local match on this,” Castaneda said.
+“It is an 80/20 match, so it's 80 percent federal dollars, but there does have to be a 20 percent local match on this,” Castaneda said.

-Some of the past project include new sidewalks and crossing improvements in the Village of Cary, a raised crossing and a solar powered speed feedback sign near a middle school in Kankakee, and sidewalk repairs and pedestrian signal upgrades in DeKalb County.
+Some of the past projects include new sidewalks and crossing improvements in Cary, a raised crossing and a solar-powered speed feedback sign near a middle school in Kankakee, and sidewalk repairs and pedestrian signal upgrades in DeKalb County.

 IDOT said successful applications must demonstrate how the projects will encourage students to walk or bike.
 Eligible applicants include school districts, local governments, planning organizations and nonprofit associations.